-UK’s EV charge point database decommissioned for next-generation platform
+UK’s EV charge point database decommissioned in move to open data

-The UK’s current national EV charge point database is to be decommissioned in the move to an enhanced, centralised EV charge point platform.
+The UK’s current national EV charge point database is to be decommissioned in line with new open data requirements coming into effect for charging operators.

 The National Chargepoint Registry (NCR), which serves as the UK’s open database for public electric vehicle charge point information, will be retired on 28 November 2024.
 As part of this transition, no new data will be accepted into the NCR after 11 November 2024.